Should I buy an annuity?

-As part of the major changes in the pensions market in April 2015, consumers now have the ‘right to guidance’ at retirement, via the Government's Pension Wise service, to help them make the complex decision about what to do with their pension savings.
+As part of the major changes in the pensions market in April 2015, you now have the ‘right to guidance’ at retirement, via the Government's Pension Wise service, to help them make the complex decision about what to do with their pension savings.

 This free guidance is impartial, covers the individual’s range of options, and is provided face to face or over the phone.

 Choosing an annuity via your current pension provider can be beneficial.
 If your pension policy has a guaranteed annuity rate (GAR) written into it, you should think carefully before giving it up.

 GARs were included in lots of personal pension contracts in the 1980s and 1990s.
 They guarantee the rate at which you can secure your retirement income, irrespective of the market rate when you retire.